dannyloweatx/checkmarx/README.md

 * * *

-Sendclocreport will clone a repository, check out a specified branch, scan the specified source repository with CLOC (count lines of code) and send the output of CLOC to an email address specified.
+Sendclocreport will clone a repository, check out a specified branch, scan the specified source repository with CLOC (count lines of code) and send the output of the CLOC analysis to an email address specified as a .CSV file.

-Works with Github, Bitbucket, GitLab
+Works with Github, Bitbucket and GitLab repositories

 ### Requirements
 - Python 3.7.2